ForsbergPyschometrics/D3mirt/README.md

 An example of how the output can be described is as follows.

-> In Figures 5 and 6, it can be observed a simple profile on gender in
+> In the figure, a simple gender profile can be observed, showing that
-> which more women tend to have higher levels of Compassion.
-When
+> more women tend to have higher levels of compassion.
+When rotating the
-> rotating the model $90^{\circ}$ clockwise, there seems not to be any
+> model $90^{\circ}$ clockwise, there seems to be no obvious gender
-> easily observable gender difference related to Conformity or Fairness.
+> difference related to Conformity or Fairness.

 ## 3.5.
 Plotting Confidence Intervals

 It is also possible to plot a confidence interval in the shape of an ellipse surrounding the spheres in the latent space.
-In the example below, the younger individuals ($\leq30$) are selected and plotted together with a $95\%$ *CI*.
-To subset respondents create a new data frame by combining respondents factor scores from `mod3$fscores` with age data from column one in data frame $x$.
+In the example below, the younger individuals ($\leq30$) are selected and plotted with a $95\%$ *CI*.
+To subset respondents, create a new data frame by combining respondents’ factor scores from `mod3$fscores` with age data from column one in data frame $x$.
 Then assign respondent data conditioned on age to a new data frame using the `subset()` function.

 ``` r